achmadrizkin/flutter-ecommerce/README.md

 - Authentication using google
 - CRUD from API
 - Splash Screen Animation
-- Add Cart Product
 - Search product
 - Chatting
 - Check if phone was connected to internet
 - Payment Gateway (Razorpay)
 - Handle back button
 - Validation (cannot buy your own product, cannot chat yourself, cannot add cart your own product)
-- Your product, cart, transaction (its dynamic data, u only can see your own)
+- Your product, cart, transaction (its dynamic data, its change based on your account)
 - and etc.

 ## Plugin